-- 6.1 To the extent necessary and feasible, IFLI shall exercise their voting rights and vote on shareholder resolutions of investee companies. - 6.2 Voting decisions shall be made solely with the intent to protect IFLI's/its policyholder's investment interests and as per the decision taken by the Investment Committee or the Chief Investment Officer in this behalf. - 6.3 IFLI shall also consider several factors, including recommendations made by proxy advisory firms, while voting (if any).
+- 6.2 Voting decisions shall be made solely with the intent to protect IFLI's/its policyholder's investment interests and as per the decision taken by the Investment Committee or the Chief Investment Officer in this behalf. - 6.3 IFLI shall also consider several factors, including recommendations made by proxy advisory firms, while voting (if any).
+However, IFLI will not be bound by the recommendations made by proxy advisory firms, whose services are being availed.
+The recommendations by proxy advisory firms (if any), will be treated as one amongst several inputs, which IFLI would analyze for decision-making.
 IFLI shall vote against resolutions which are not in its investors'/shareholders'/policyholders' best interests.
-IFLI may also abstain itself from voting.
+IFLI may also abstain itself from voting. - 6.4 Attendance at General Meetings: IFLI shall attend general meetings of the investee companies (annual as well as any extra ordinary shareholders' meetings) where appropriate, and to the extent possible, actively participate and respond to the matters being discussed at such meetings. - 6.5 IFLI shall be required to record and disclose specific rationale supporting its voting decision (for, against or abstain) with respect to each vote proposal.

-- 6.4 Attendance at General Meetings: IFLI shall attend general meetings of the investee companies (annual as well as any extra ordinary shareholders' meetings) where appropriate, and to the extent possible, actively participate and respond to the matters being discussed at such meetings. - 6.5 IFLI shall be required to record and disclose specific rationale supporting its voting decision (for, against or abstain) with respect to each vote proposal. - 6.6 In case IFLI engages in stock lending activity, it shall update the Investment Committee of the approach undertaken to comply with the stewardship principles, if materially different from those mentioned herein.
+6.6 In case IFLI engages in stock lending activity, it shall update the Investment Committee of the approach undertaken to comply with the stewardship principles, if materially different from those mentioned herein.